DionKill/ps4-linux-tutorial/docs/files.md

 :::
 ## Distros (that you ACTUALLY wanna use)
 Yes!
 Finally the time has come.
 Which one will you choose?
-Honestly there's a neptillion distros.
-Most however, are very outdated, especially the ones on the PS4Linux's website list.

-These distros are newer, supported by updates and recommended.
-CachyOS was used for this guide, but you can follow the same method of installation for all the other ones reported here.
-Time to distro hop!
+Honestly there's a neptillion distros...
+Choose one that you may like, or distro hop a bunch!

 | Distro                                                                                               | Base                            | Port credits                                                              | Info                                                                                |
 | ---------------------------------------------------------------------------------------------------- | ------------------------------- | ------------------------------------------------------------------------- | ----------------------------------------------------------------------------------- |